Oicanji/gamsources/README.md

 # gamsources
 TCC from System of Internet

-Hello my name is Ignacio aka.Oicanji, I'm a student of System of Internet in Institute Federal of Saint Catarina, here is project beggin in my "senior thesis" in course, i'm using Flask and Javascript to make a web application to help a game devs with a game sources, like sprites, sounds, musics, etc.
+Greetings my name is Ignacio also known as Oicanji, I am a student of Systems for internet on the Federal Institute of Santa Catarina in Brazil.
+In this repo you can find the beginning of my Undergraduate thesis project, utilizing Flask and Javascript for creating a web application for assisting game developers on creating their game resources such as sprites, sound effects and music.

 If you like this project, please, help me with a star, and if you want, you can help me with a pull request.